oatish/sneak-or-peek/outline.md

 - Henchmen alert if a shell moves in their vision or a shell appears suddenly in their recent path
 - Henchmen try to capture/kill you when they notice you so they can cook you and serve you as a delicacy in the enemy player's restaurant, Dead Lobster
 - You win the round by killing the opposing shell creature that the henchmen work for and serve him in your restaurant Au Bon Pain

+## Special Enemies
+- Voidstar:
+  * Attacks with the galaxy pearl
+  * When he kills someone, he jumps in and takes control of their body
+  * Form a special group of enemies named Galaxy Types that aren't on either team